mluciainglese/TOPcalculator/README.md

 - Styling the calculator: Now that the logic is mostly working, it’s time to focus on making it look nice.
 I’ll work on button styles, fonts and colors.
 - Keyboard support: I’ll add support for keyboard input so users can type in their calculations.
 The buttons will work just like they do when clicked, but with keyboard events instead.
 - Testing across devices: Once styling is in place, I’ll make sure it looks good on mobile and desktop devices, and adjust things if needed.

+---

+## Phase 4: Finishing UI and Creating Different Themes (April 7-9)

+**Goals**

+- Finish polishing the calculator structure.
+- Add multiple visual themes to the calculator to showcase different aesthetic styles.
+- Build a theme-switching system using buttons that dynamically update the UI.
+- Ensure the experience is smooth, intuitive, and doesn't break the existing layout.

+**Challenges**

+- Managing three different themes and finding the right approach for each one, making them all unique without making them look unprofessional.
+Finding the right color palettes, fonts, styles and effects took a lot of time, tweaking and trial and error.
+- Making sure the code was readable and there weren't any redundancy or specificity issues.
+- Finding a way to transition smoothly between themes, without anything breaking or looking janky.
+At one point all themes were loading at the same time.
+- Creating the right logic to load the themes and hiding unnecesary elements for each theme.

+**Approach**

+- Each theme has it's own class.
+When a button is clicked, the script:
+    - Removes any existing theme-* class from the body.
+    - Adds the new class (theme-90s, etc) based on the clicked button.
+- Used visibility: hidden instead of display: none to hide the paragraphs without moving the buttons.

+**Fixes & Decisions**

+- Default mode logic: If the selected theme is "default", the text becomes visible again.

+**Reflection**

+This was a very time consuming thing to do.
+Who decides to create several different themes for a calculator project that isn't probably going to end up in my portfolio anyway?
+But I wanted to give it a go, I didn't want to do the bare minimum and have a basic calculator and call it a day.
+This pushed my understanding of DOM manipulation, CSS architecture, and conditional logic way further.
+It's also helping me realize how much I enjoy the design/dev crossover — and how small interactions (like a theme switch) can give a project so much personality.
+Overall I had a lot of fun, even when it became frustrating.
+The gothic theme was definitely looking more tacky than elegant to begin with, but I think I really happy with it (and the rest of them) now.

+---

+**Next Steps**

+- Keyboard support: I’ll add support for keyboard input so users can type in their calculations.
+The buttons will work just like they do when clicked, but with keyboard events instead.
+- Testing across devices: Once styling is in place, I’ll make sure it looks good on mobile and desktop devices, and adjust things if needed.